tiabottger/tiabottger.github.io/_posts/2026-05-29-A-deeper-dive-into-2014-intercomparison.md

 All depths

 ## 2014 plots by basin

 ## Initial big takeaways
 - SalishSeaCast and LiveOcean dissolved oxygen values diverge with depth.
-Property-property plots show a closer agreement between observed and modeled data for LiveOcean at depths below 30 m.
+SalishSeaCast predictions have similar bias regardless of depth, while LiveOcean predicts shallow values more closely than values at depth (bias -8.2 vs -16.3).
 - LiveOcean DO levels have the least error in Whidbey Basin and Hood Canal (bias -12.0 and -15.1 as compared to -18.7 and -19.9) while SalishSeaCast DO levels have the least error in Main Basin and South Sound (bias -25.8 and -27.6 as compared to -31.9 and -33.3).
+- NO3 has the least error in Main Basin for both models.
+SalishSeaCast NO3 has the highest error in Hood Canal, while LiveOcean NO3 has the highest error in South Sound.
+The same is true for DIN, the sum of NO3 and NH4.
+SalishSeaCast NH4 also has the least error in Main Basin and highest error in Hood Canal.
+LiveOcean NH4 has the least error in Whidbey Basin and highest error in South Sound.

+## Thinking about differences by basin...
+- Hood canal has restricted exchange due to sill near entrance, deep water can remain isolated for a long time.
+- Whidbey basin is strongly freshwater influenced, circulation more strongly driven by river discharge.
+- Main Basin closer to ocean inflow, connected through Admiralty inlet, more frequently renewed.
+- South Sound is relatively shallow, separated from Main Basin by constrictions.

 ### Differences between LiveOcean and SalishSeaCast biogeochemistry
 LiveOcean uses an NPZD (dissolved inorganic nitrogen, phytoplankton, zooplankton, and detritus) nitrogen-based model.
 The nutrient pool includes all forms of dissolved inorganic nitrogen (nitrate, nitrite, ammonium etc.) Chlorophyll is estimated from phytoplankton biomass using a chlorophyll to nitrogen ratio.
 Biogeochemical processes are represented as transformations of different forms of nitrogen between these pools (Davis et al. 2014).